Edited by: Keri Stooksbury

 - RV5 (Gold)

-If you are trying to standby for a prime-time flight like LaGuardia to Dallas, you may not get on (since you’ll have 4 other elite groups ahead of you).
+If you are trying to stand by for a prime-time flight like New York (LGA) to Dallas (DFW), you may not get on (since you’ll have 4 other elite groups ahead of you).
 But even a Gold member will come before any employee non-revenue passenger standing by for the flight.

-Considering this is just shy of a round-trip Main Cabin ticket, I’d value this somewhere in the neighborhood of $300 per year (depending on the flight(s) you choose to redeem for).
+We value this benefit somewhere in the neighborhood of $300 per year (depending on the flight(s) you choose to redeem).
 Of course, if you choose to use these extra miles on a short-haul inexpensive flight, you might value the 40% mileage bonus lower.

-6. Complimentary Preferred Seats and Access to Main Cabin Extra Seats
+4. Complimentary Preferred Seats and Access to Main Cabin Extra Seats ($250 Value)

-As a Gold member, you don’t get any discount to purchase Main Cabin Extra seats, but you do have free seat selection within 24 hours of the flight.
+As a Gold member, you don’t get any discount on Main Cabin Extra seats, but you do have free seat selection within 24 hours of the flight.
 During this time, watch closely for last-minute upgrades of higher elites that may free up prime Main Cabin Extra seats.

-You should also monitor for other elites doing same-day changes onto other flights, or those shifting flights due to irregular operations, so you can snag these seats last-minute.
-Gold members can select preferred seats and Main Cabin Extra seats for themselves and 8 companions.
+You should also monitor for other elites doing same-day changes onto other flights or those shifting flights due to irregular operations so that you can snag these seats last minute.
+Gold members can select Preferred seats and Main Cabin Extra seats for themselves and 8 companions.

 Hot Tip: Always monitor last-minute upgrades that may free up prime seats you can move to within 24 hours of departure!

 Gold flyers are entitled to use the priority check-in line at airports worldwide.
-Depending on the airport you’re in, this benefit could be valuable…or useless (I’m looking at you, JFK).
+Depending on the airport you’re in, this benefit could be valuable or useless.

 Priority security isn’t super valuable either, since most Gold flyers probably have TSA PreCheck or another expedited security channel.
 For boarding, Gold flyers will be in Group 4 — before general boarding, but behind all other elites: